Did This Wedding Cost $1 Billion?

 Advertisement

 First, there was the entertainment.
-As The Cut points out, the entertainment took guests straight back to 2005, with live performances by Jennifer Lopez, Enrique Iglesias, and Sting.
+As The Cut points out, the entertainment took guests straight back to 2005, with live performances by Jennifer Lopez and Enrique Iglesias.

+Just like at a normal wedding, people still jumped up to sing along with the music.
+In this case, the musician just happened to be Sting.

 And, of course, the 20-year-old bride's dress didn't disappoint.
 She wore an Elie Saab gown that we suspect wasn't just pulled off the rack.